Research Degree Student

 15-17 Tavistock Place

-I have a background in reproductive and sexual health research with a focus on gender based violence and migration.
+I have a background in reproductive and sexual health research with a focus on gender based violence, human trafficking, and migration.

 - Seminar leader and lecturer for Conflict and Health Module (MSc course)